Enubia/ghost-chat/README.md

 ## Additional info

 If you have any suggestions for features, or you've found a bug, feel free to go to [https://github.com/Enubia/ghost-chat/issues/new/choose](https://github.com/Enubia/ghost-chat/issues/new/choose).
+You can also contact me via Discord Enubia#1385.

 # Contributing